gknocke/Crypt-PKCS10/README.md

 `keytype` - ECC, RSA, DSA

-`keylen` - Length of the key in bits.
+`keylen` - Approximate length of the key in bits.

 ## signatureAlgorithm